 Ahmed Awais once suggested that WordPress shouldn’t be bloated with more than 4 or 5 plugins, which is harder to achieve than one thinks.

-Normally, non-technically minded people will install plugin after plugin after plugin to layer on functionality.
+Normally, non-technically minded people will install plugin after plugin to layer on functionality.
 Often many of these are left deactivated but are still added to the code and can cost disk space and affect memory.
 You should remove all the unwanted plugins and maintain a lean plugin stack.

-Tip: Use Query Monitor for a detailed view of plugin’s excessive HTTP calls that cause memory usage.
+Tip: Use Query Monitor for a detailed view of the plugin’s excessive HTTP calls that cause memory usage.

 Pay close attention to dashboard widgets that may be heavy themselves or reference scripts hosted by third parties.